 OUTDOOR WINTER CARE

-When your pet is outside, always keep an eye on them, make sure they have access to an enclosed shelter with enough food and water if they are out for an extended amount of time.
+When your pet is outside, always keep an eye on them, and make sure they have access to an enclosed shelter with enough food and water if they are out for an extended amount of time.
 After being outside, blankets and heavy towels are a terrific method to keep your pet warm.

 LIMIT THEIR TIME OUTSIDE

 In order to protect you and your four-legged friend from weather-related dangers.
 You will want to limit their time outside and this includes walks.
 Even long-haired breeds can be vulnerable to the cold when exposed for long periods.
-Short-haired breeds can be more susceptible to the change in temperature, and smaller pets can get colder faster as they are more likely to come in contact with the snow.
+Short-haired breeds can be more susceptible to changes in temperature, and smaller pets can get colder faster as they are more likely to come in contact with the snow.

 Darkness makes it more difficult to spot threats, so it’s safer to walk or play during the day.
 If you have to be outside at night, use LED collars, hi-vis leashes, and reflective jackets to help ensure that both you and your pet are noticed.